 - 2. Using the appropriate drop-down boxes, set Visit to Asia? to no and Dyspnoea? and Positive X-ray to yes.
-You will see that the Has bronchitis Risk Graph hasn't been updated. - 3.
-Click on the calculation button on the toolbar to run a calculation that includes these new observations:
+You will see that the Has bronchitis chart hasn't been updated. - Click on the calculation button on the toolbar to perform a calculation that includes these new data: